design-automation/design-automation-website/software/mobius.md

 ---
 # Overview

-The Design AUtomation Laboratory is developing the Möbius Ecosystem.
+The Design Automation Laboratory is developing the Möbius Ecosystem.

 The Möbius Ecosystem encompasses various open-source tools and libraries for supporting spatial computational thinking.
 At the core of this ecosystem is Möbius Modeller, a parametric modelling